awsdocs/amazon-route53-docs/doc_source/domain-register.md

 1. Choose **Complete Purchase**\.

-1. Verify that the email address for the registrant contact is valid\.
+1. **Generic TLDs only** – Verify that the email address for the registrant contact is valid\.
 **Note**
-If you were able to verify your email address in step 13, skip to step 17\.
+If you were able to verify your email address in step 7, skip to step 11\.

    If the registry requires us to verify the email address for the registrant contact but doesn't allow us to verify earlier in the process, we send a verification email from one of the following email addresses: